Two Roads Converge in a Yellowing Wood—Shamanism, Science, and Climate Change

 In May 2011, a postdoctoral student at Los Alamos National Laboratory named Park Williams set out to predict the future of the dominant iconic conifers of the American Southwest — the Douglas fir, the piñon pine and the ponderosa pine.
 As the planet warms, the Southwest is projected to dry out and heat up unusually fast — few places will be more punishing to trees.
 Williams couldn’t rely on climate models, whose representations of terrestrial vegetation remain crudely unspecific.
 He needed a formula that could accurately weigh the variables of heat, aridity and precipitation, and translate atmospheric projections into a unified measure of forest health.

 For decades, all over the planet, heat-aggravated droughts had been killing trees: mountain acacia in Zimbabwe, Mediterranean pine in Greece, Atlas cedar in Morocco, eucalyptus and corymbia in Australia, fir in Turkey and South Korea.
-A year earlier, a group of ecologists had published the first global overview of forest health. […]
+A year earlier, a group of ecologists had published the first global overview of forest health.
+They described […]

 Read the Full Article